samuelgalvao/Kanji-Flash/README.md

 - Track progress and test knowledge through interactive quizzes.
 - Personalized study plans and spaced repetition techniques for efficient learning.

-## Getting Started

-1. Install the app on your device.
-2. Create a new deck or import an existing one.
-3. Start studying and track your progress.

 ## Contribution

 This app is open-source and contributions are welcome.
 If you would like to contribute, please follow these steps: